robm26/ddbviz/README.md

 of all your DynamoDB tables.
 Table sizes, configuration settings, and costs are shown in sortable columns, allowing you to spot the tables with the biggest costs.

-For tables with a high storage size relative to read and write capacity, the tool will calculate the potential savings if the table were converted to [DynamoDB Infrequent Access](https://aws.amazon.com/dynamodb/standard-ia/).
-This is a mode that charges less for storage but more for read and write operations, and is perfect for reducing the total monthly cost of huge tables with low activity.
+### Item Browser
+You can click on a table name to open a panel with your table's GSI list, a scan button, and a query form.
+Scan to show your items' attributes styled and organized in schemaless mode, grid mode, or summarized.
+Hover over each GSI name and the item grid reacts by illuminating the GSI's sparcity and projection.
+Select the GSI and scan again to see the GSI's collections.
+Partition and sort key values are clickable.

+Color legend:

+<span style="background-color:dodgerblue; padding:5px;">Partition Key</span> <span style="background-color:darkgreen; padding:5px;">Sort Key</span>

+<span style="background-color:darkorchid; padding:5px;">GSI Partition Key</span> <span style="background-color:goldenrod; padding:5px;">GSI Sort Key</span>

 ### Prerequisites
  * An AWS account with DynamoDB tables
  * AWS CLI setup and configured with DynamoDB permissions
- * Node.JS with the ```aws-sdk``` installed
+ * Node.JS with the ```aws-sdk```  v3 installed
  * [Remix.run](https://remix.run) installed

 ## Setup

-You can setup this webapp yourself on your laptop or in the AWS Cloud9 environment.
+You can run this webapp on your laptop or in the
+AWS Cloud9 environment.

 1. Clone the repository to your laptop